Contact The NJ State Museum

 The Tradition of Field Investigations

-From the time of the earliest collections of the New Jersey State Museum, field investigations have been a strong emphasis, especially in Natural History.
-Although work continues throughout the year, summer is the most productive time.
+From the time of the earliest collections of the State Museum, field investigations have been a strong emphasis, especially in Natural History.
+Although work continues throughout the year, summer is the most productive time for field research.
 Within the past few years, field collecting has taken place throughout New Jersey, and also in comparative sites elsewhere in North America.

-New Jersey State Museum paleontologists have also participated in investigations in other parts of the world, including China and Argentina.
-Currently, the Museum is investigating several sites in the Rocky Mountain region.
-This work is not merely digging and collecting; it requires careful preparation of a site, with measurements and recorded data.
-The information obtained by the field excavations greatly enhances our knowledge of New Jersey fossil sites.
+State Museum paleontologists have also participated in investigations in other parts of the world, including China and Argentina.
+Currently, the Museum is investigating sites in the Rocky Mountain region.
+This work is not merely digging and collecting; it requires careful preparation of a site, with measurements and recording of data.
+The information obtained through field excavations greatly enhances our knowledge of New Jersey fossil sites.

 Soar into Space in our amazing Hi-Def Planetarium!
 The NJ State Museum's spacious Planetarium, featuring precision projection of more than 6000 stars.
 The largest planetarium in New Jersey, it seats 150 visitors in specially-designed reclining seats that transport an audience to any astronomical destination.